What’s New?

 • Statically generated mesh of water can be inconsistent with waterline post-process.
 This issue will be addressed in the future.

 • Water Plugin is not supported in the current version.
-Using my water material with the water plugin mesh is possible but not officially supported.
+Combining my water material with the water plugin mesh is possible but not officially supported.

 • Niagara fluid readback used for buoyancy and fluid detection returns results with (at least) one frame delay.
 It’s good enough for most features like swimming fluid detection but not 100% reliable.
 Trace hits with dynamic fluids are not supported now.